arctouch-victorbotamedi/flutter_flavors/README.md

 This sample code has two defined flavors: `dev` and `qa`.

-To run a specific flavor from the command line tou can use `flutter run --flavor qa`.
+To run a specific flavor from the command line you can use `flutter run --flavor qa`.

 On Android Studio you can edit your run target and add the flavor flag there.